Shopify/polaris/examples/webpack/README.md

 npm run build
 ```

 This generates a `build` directory containing `index.html` and `bundle.js`.
-The index loads all Polaris styles via the Polaris CDN and the application scripts via `bundle.js`
+Styles are included in the base bundle and are injected into a style tag in the html using the `style-loader` webpack plugin.